PitayaX/pitayax-auth/README.md

 Do post call to following URL with certain parameters.
 http://server:port/signout

-> authorization: The token that you are holding now.
+> token: The token that you are holding now.
-> client: your client id.
+> client_id: your client id.

 There is no content to be included in response.
 You only can check status to see if sign out is succeed or not.
 204 = signed out